 - A Shared Suffering: Tyrion and Cersei.

-- Scenery Porn/The World Is Just Awesome: The shot at the top of the Wall.
+- Scenery Porn: The shot at the top of the Wall.

 - She Cleans Up Nicely: Pink doesn't exactly suit Brienne, but she manages to pull off wearing her first dress of the series rather well.
 This is in contrast to the books, where the pink silk actually makes her look uglier.

-- Shown Their Work: Anguy's archery device to Arya is actually pretty accurate-when using a longbow, you really do pull with the back muscles and try to draw and release quickly.
+- Shown Their Work: Anguy's archery advice to Arya is actually pretty accurate—when using a longbow, you really do pull with the back muscles and try to draw and release quickly.

 - Situational Sexuality: Olenna refers to the "boys surrounded by boys" version of this, when she asks if Tywin ever dabbled.